T. Tyler Potterfield Memorial Bridge: History of dam redevelopment

-In January 2014, the city released additional detailed plans for the walk, which includes the fact that it will be 10 feet wide and have at least four overlooks.
+In 2014, the city released new, detailed plans for the bridge, announcing that the walk would be 10 feet wide with at least four overlooks.
 Additional plans released in June 2014 were described by the Richmond Times Dispatch as: "The guardrails are expected to be 48 inches high -- six more than required to accommodate the expected bicycle traffic on the bridge.
 The deck would be placed over the existing piers and structures, but would require new augmented metal framework.
 The walkway would have lower, dim lights so as to not overpower the view of the river.
 Plans are underway for unified wayfinding markers and interpretive signage."

-In June 2014, the Virginia Commonwealth Transportation Board allocated $2.5 million to the Dam project, supplementing the $9 million the city has dedicated, to ensure the Dam Walk is fully funded.
-The Richmond times Dispatch quoted city Planning Director Mark Olinger as saying “This money gives us clear sailing on getting all the Brown’s Island [dam walk] stuff done, which we think will be an outstanding addition to the city.”
+In 2014, the Virginia Commonwealth Transportation Board allocated $2.5 million to the Dam project, supplementing the $9 million the city has dedicated, to ensure the dam walk is fully funded.
+The Richmond times Dispatch quoted city Planning Director Mark Olinger as saying "This money gives us clear sailing on getting all the Brown’s Island [dam walk] stuff done, which we think will be an outstanding addition to the city".
 In May 2014, the Richmond Planning Commission requested that the bridge be named in honor of the late T. Tyler Potterfield, a senior planner with the city who was leading the dam walk project before his sudden death in late April.
-A resolution passed by the Planning Commission called the project one of the crowning achievements of Potterfield’s career.
+A resolution passed by the Planning Commission called the project one of the crowning achievements of Potterfield's career.

-The bridge was reopened on December 2, 2016 after a $11.3 million renovation that began in October 2015.
+The bridge was reopened on December 2, 2016, after a $11.3 million renovation that began in October 2015.
 The wheelchair accessible bridge is open to pedestrians and cyclists 24 hours a day.